RSDKModding/RSDKv3-Decompilation/README.md

 * Clone the repo, then follow the instructions in the [depencencies readme for mac](./dependencies/mac/dependencies.txt) to setup dependencies, then build via the xcode project
 * or grab a prebuilt executable from the releases section

+## Linux:
+* Clone the repo, install your distro's SDL2, libtheora, and libvorbisfile packages, and then run `make` in the cloned repo's directory

 ## iOS:
 * Clone the repo, then follow the instructions in the [depencencies readme for iOS](./dependencies/ios/dependencies.txt) to setup dependencies, then build via the xcode project